wobo-gavin/repo0312/docs/request-options.rst

     // Send a GET request to /get?foo=bar
     $/* Replaced /* Replaced /* Replaced client */ */ */->request('GET', '/get', ['query' => ['foo' => 'bar']]);

-Query strings specified in the ``query`` option will overwrite a query string values supplied in the URI of a request.
+Query strings specified in the ``query`` option will overwrite all query string values supplied in the URI of a request.

 .. code-block:: php